[]

 app.mount('#app');`

-The names must be prepended with the v-bind: directive (or its ':' shorthand).
-The only exception where you can omit the v-bind: directive is when binding a string type property to a string constant.
-This is called one-way binding and used to set the property’s value or event handler.
+• In case of one-way binding, prepend the names with the v-bind: directive (or its ':' shorthand), except while binding a string type property to a string constant.
+One-way binding is used to set the property’s value or event handler.

-The two-way binding is achieved using the v-model directive.
-It allows you to create a two-way binding between form inputs and component data.
+• For the two-way binding between form inputs and component data, use the v-model directive.
 When you use v-model, Vue automatically handles updating the data property and the input element's value.

 <wj-input-number